Journey 1

 If you have prayed that prayer and meant it, you may feel different — or you may not.
 Feelings are not the point.
 The important thing is this: you can be confident that God has answered.
 He did the hard thing by sending his Son to die for you.
 Answering the prayer of someone who genuinely turns to him — that is the easy thing.
 He will do it.

 Tell someone.
 Find a church where the Bible is taught.
 Read Luke’s Gospel.
+If you would like a guided introduction to following Jesus, the free Christian Intro course is a good place to start.

 In ancient Israel, when someone sinned, they brought an animal to the priest.
 The animal was killed.
 The idea was precise: sin deserves death.
 A substitute dies.
 The guilty person goes free.